MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Though many chemicals in cosmetic products present limited or zero danger, several dozen have been linked with serious health conditions, including developmental delays and cancer.
-Chemicals in cosmetics gain entry to a person's body through the skin, inhalation, ingestion and internal use, and pose similar risks as food chemicals, per this site.
+Although most chemicals in cosmetic products present limited or zero threat, several dozen have been associated to substantial medical conditions, including developmental delays and cancer.
+Cosmetic chemicals get into a person's body through inhalation, the skin, and ingestion, and lead to the same dangers as food chemicals, per this site.

-Chemicals linked to cancer are found in water, food, and several other commonly used products.
-Still, no classification of consumer products is subject to less government direction than cosmetics and other personal care products, including eyeshadow.
-Although many of the chemicals and contaminants in cosmetics and personal care products most likely pose very little risk, your exposure to a few has been linked to significant health issues, including cancer.
+Contaminants and chemicals associated with cancer can be found in food and lots of other everyday items.
+However, no group of consumer items is susceptible to less government direction than cosmetics and other personal care products, including eyeshadow.
+Although many of the chemicals and contaminants in cosmetics very likely present little risk, your exposure to some is associated with significant health concerns, such as cancer.